LowkeyDefun/Semi-Supervised-Projected-Clustering/README.md

 where c = convergence length

 Our implementation does not meet the complexity expectation from the original paper, so we will be looking for ways of improvement.

+# Tests
+We test our implementation with one set of mock-up data and Iris data set, making sure ARI >= 0.5.